 B2B and B2C marketing models have their own pros and cons.
 The Marketing model that best fits your business is determined by your goals, infrastructure, level of scale, and industry.

-Hope this guide on “Differences Between B2B and B2C Marketing” helps you in understanding the difference between the two.
-Enable you to make the right decisions for your business.
 Remember, both B2B And B2C are capable of providing a business with a large volume of sales and generating revenue, all you need is the right approach!
 Thus, concluding in this context of B2B vs B2C.